timiajayi/hello-world/README.md

 # hello-world
 To share ideas and crest solutions

-My name is timi
+My name is timi.

-This changes where made has a test
+This changes where made has a test.